 Repair Any Damage to Decking, Equipment and Pool Area

 Make sure pool ladders and pool railings are secure so people aren’t hurt when they rely on them to get in and out of the pool.
-Repair damage to decking to prevent people from tripping.
+Repair damage to decking to prevent people from tripping and to stay pool safe.

 Test Your Pool Water Routinely